rudibakaal/Pokedex-Analyser/README.md

 ## Intro/Motivation

 Hierarchical indexing is leveraged to seek insights into descriptive statistics of pokedex entries.
-This can be quite useful in higher dimensional analyses and manipulation, particularly around Types and their relation to other stats (i.e. HP, Attack, etc.)
+This can be quite useful in higher dimensional analyses and manipulation, particularly around Types and their relation to other stats (e.g. HP, Attack, etc.)

 ## Installation